In December 2021, the software industry experienced one of the most chaotic security events in recent memory: the Log4j vulnerability.

 Where do we have it?

-Gain complete visibility across all three AI vectors in your environment
+Complete visibility across all three AI vectors in your environment, including agents and embedded SaaS AI